310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% bubble Tetora vside %}
 I know.
 We’ll also settle our matters as fast as possible, and then return to the headquarters building.
 We’ll discuss countermeasures against the mysterious intruder after that.

-——Right then, time for another fun day of work at the evil organization.
+——Right then, time for another fun day of work at the “evil organization”.
 {% endbubble %}

 {% img /img/es/eventstory/supervillain/darkstarch4_2.jpg %}